 The Huilacollo property, located in the Tacna province of southern Peru, comprises 2,000 hectares of intense hydrothermal alteration over a 4 by 6 km area that is consistent with epithermal Au/Ag mineralization.
-Historic drilling has resulted in the identification of a continuously mineralized gold/silver zone open in all directions.
-Contained within this area, there appears to be higher grade mineralization focused along well-defined feeder structures as highlighted by trench intercepts up to 38m at 6.7 g/t Au and drill holes including 34m @ 2.14 g/t.
+Historic drilling has identified a continuously mineralized gold/silver zone open in all directions.
+Contained within this area, there appears to be higher grade mineralization focused along well-defined feeder structures as highlighted by trench intercepts up to 38m at 6.7 g/t Au and drill holes including 34m at 2.14 g/t.
 The Company acquired the rights to Huilacollo through an option agreement with a local Peruvian company, Inversiones Sol S.A.C., under which the Company may acquire a 100% interest, subject to an NSR, through a combination of work expenditures and cash payments totaling US\$7.0 million and US\$8.75 million respectively.
-As of May 11, 2019, the Company had spent US\$4.5 million at the Huilacollo project and did not satisfy the accumulated work expenditure requirement of US\$5.0 million at that date.
+As of May 11, 2019, the Company had spent US\$4.5 million at that date.
 Under the terms of the Huilacollo option, the Company elected instead to make a cash payment of US\$258,000 equal to 50% of the shortfall at the due date to keep the option in good standing.